 Visiting the floe edge, where the land-fast ice meets the open water of the Arctic Ocean, is often regarded as the quintessential Arctic experience.
 With amazing opportunities to witness the migration of whales including narwhal, beluga and bowhead, as well as polar bear and other Arctic wildlife sightings, it’s no wonder so many polar travellers are seeking a floe edge adventure.
 One of the top questions travellers ask is; “when is the best time to visit the floe edge?”

-The simple answer is that you can visit the Lancaster Sound floe edge from mid-May to early-July.
-But, while travellers can have an amazing adventure at the floe edge throughout this time period, the experience will vary depending on season.
+The simple answer is that you can visit the Eclipse Sound floe edge from mid-May to early-July.
+But, while travellers can have an amazing adventure at the floe edge throughout this time period, the experience will vary depending on the season.

 Ice conditions are rapidly changing at this time of year.
 As daylight becomes perpetual, temperatures get warmer and the ice starts to break up, it is one of the most powerful times of environmental change in the Arctic.
 The ice breakup has an incredible effect on the landscape, wildlife behaviour, and the experiences travellers can expect.
-We describe the three main seasons from May to July as Landfast Solid Ice, Early Breakup and Late Breakup.
+We describe the main seasons from May to July in terms of ice conditions: First Cracks, Early to Accelerating Breakup and Rapid Breakup.
 We break down the difference below:

 At the northern reaches of Baffin Bay, this early-spring season sees vast expanses of land-fast ice.
 At this time of year, travellers are welcomed by a spectacular frozen environment of glistening sea ice, soaring icebergs and snow-capped mountains.
 If you’re looking for awe-inspiring landscapes and icescapes, this is the season to visit!